AntoineMoutou/ShiFuMini/CI_Report.md

   For each push or pull/merge request of the library on Github Travis installs, tests on virtual machines.
 It deploys our code on npm only if we are on the master branch.

+## Versioning

+  Before each push or pull/merge request you need to update the version with "npm version major|minor|patch" in order to have a new release for the publication on npm.

 ## Pipeline

   ![](figures/pipeline.png)